Planning the Garden

 Grow what your family likes to eat.
 If you are just getting started, stay away from hard to grow veggies like cauliflower.
 Get a couple successes under your belt.
 Not only does successful gardening improve your moral, it helps you get to know your garden soil, site, and how much work you can dedicate to growing vegetables.

-Heirlooms vegetables are traditional crops passed down from generations.
-Many gardeners tout heirlooms as better tasting, but more difficult to grow.
-A first time gardener may consider growing hybrid vegetables.
+Heirloom vegetables are traditional crops passed down across generations.
+Many gardeners tout heirlooms as better tasting but more difficult to grow.
+A first-time gardener may consider growing hybrid vegetables.

 Hybrid vegetables are usually stronger and healthier than other vegetables.
 They often have higher yields.
 Many have a built-in disease resistance, and they are more likely to recover from bad weather.
 Hybrids may cost a little bit more than other types of vegetables, but the cost is worth it.

 If you save seeds, remember that hybrids do not reproduce true to type, meaning the new plant will be inferior to the mother plant.
 In the past, hybrids were considered to have poor flavor compared to heirlooms, but today many breeders have begun selecting hybrids based on taste along with disease resistance and vigor.